leo10ui/leo10ui/README.md

-### Hey There, I'm Leonardo a CS student interested in Cloud Computing, Data Science and Cybersecurity
+### Hey There, I'm Leonardo a CS student interested in Cloud Computing, Networking Data Science and Cybersecurity
 ### Owner of 2a0e:b107:ba0::/44 RIPE-NCC IPv6 address space.
 Trying to get an ASN
 ### My Emails:
 **Main Email:** <leonardo@leonardo.tec.br>